 da it is necessary to promote the development of friendly relations between nations,

-da the peoples of the United Nations have reaffirmed in the Charter their belief in fundamental human rights, in the dignity and worth of the human person, and in the equal rights of men and women, and have resolved to promote social progress and better conditions of life in greater freedom,
+da the peoples of the United Nations have reaffirmed in the Charter their faith in fundamental human rights, in the dignity and worth of the human person and in the equal rights of men and women, and have resolved to promote social progress and better living conditions in larger freedom,

 da Member States are committed to working towards universal respect for and observance of human rights and fundamental freedoms, in cooperation with the United Nations,

-da a common understanding of these rights and freedoms is of paramount importance for the full implementation of this commitment,
+da a common understanding of these rights and freedoms is of utmost importance for the full fulfillment of this commitment,

-This Universal Declaration of Human Rights as the common ideal to be attained by all peoples and nations, so that every individual and all organs of society may keep it constantly in mind and endeavor to promote, by teaching and education, respect for these rights and freedoms, and by progressive national and international measures, their universal and effective recognition and observance by the peoples of the Member States themselves
+This Universal Declaration of Human Rights as the common ideal to be attained by all peoples and nations, so that every individual and every organ of society may constantly bear it in mind and strive by teaching and education to promote respect for these rights and freedoms and by progressive national and international measures to secure their universal and effective recognition and observance by the peoples of the member States themselves

-as well as by the population of the territories under their jurisdiction.
+as well as by the population of the territories under its jurisdiction.

 All human beings are born free and equal in dignity and rights.
-They are endowed with reason and conscience and should meet one another in a spirit of solidarity.
+They are endowed with reason and conscience and should treat one another in a spirit of solidarity.

-Furthermore, no distinction shall be made on the basis of the political, legal or international status of the country or territory to which a person belongs, whether that country or territory is independent, under trusteeship, lacks self-government or is otherwise restricted in its sovereignty.
+Furthermore, no distinction may be made on the basis of the political, legal or international status of the country or territory to which a person belongs, whether it is independent, under trusteeship, without self-government or otherwise restricted in its sovereignty.

 Every person has the right to life, liberty and security of person.